Social media posting times play a significant role in whether or not a particular piece of content gets the attention it deserves.

 As you can see, the best times from these two studies don’t match for industries that overlap (education, tech, media, non-profit).
 When that’s the case, it’s best to view the results with a bit more skepticism.

 According to SproutSocial, Instagram posts perform the best on Wednesdays, and optimal times are Wednesday at 11 a.m. and Friday from 10 a.m. and 11 a.m.
-Also, they have observed that the engagement on Instagram is most consistent Monday to Friday, 9 a.m. - 4 p.m.
+Also, they have observed that the engagement based on Instagram metrics is most consistent Monday to Friday, 9 a.m. - 4 p.m.